tocklime/aoc2018/README.md

 I timed myself again on day 10.
 First problem in 46:23, both problems in 47:29.
 Position #100 had it in 16:49.
 Not super happy with that.
 It took me a long time to realise I could detect when the correct message was around by smallest total area.
 At least, I thought I could, and it turned out I could.
 I spent a long time mucking around with the parser, and I had another missing skipSpace.
 I should look into tokenizing before parsing.
 Possibly.
 Also, my solution doesn't run quickly -- about 8 seconds.
 That could be improved.

+Day 11, part 1: 13:24, part 2: 1:01:02.
+My solution for part one was quick to write but not fast enough for part 2.
+For part 2 I had to implement (and remember how to use) a prefix sum grid.